 For the very last page of the book, each student puts the page shown below on their desk.
 You can do a “scoot” activity where everyone rotates to each other’s desks.
 Each time they come to a new desk, they write what they love most about that particular student.
 This way, each person gets to have a compliment from everyone in the whole class and all of the kids are able to see how much they are valued by their friends.

-You could also choose to display a visual reminder of ways that students can show love throughout the year.
+You could also display a visual reminder in the classroom of ways that students can show love throughout the year.
 My students have always enjoyed making these L-O-V-E flags and hanging them up as a banner.
 They make the classroom look very festive all through February!

 Show some love!

 What are some ways that you help your students show love at school for Valentine’s Day (and/or the other 364 days of the year)?
-If you’d like to try out any of the ideas I’ve talked about here, you can visit my shop to get my printable PALentines Day Friendship Book and L-O-V-E flag banner.
-Both of them can also be found on TPT.
+Feel free to share with other teachers in the comments below.

 Happy Valentine’s Day, Happy Galentine’s Day, and Happy PALentine’s Day to you and the ones you love!